Understanding Urban Air Mobility in New York

 Current Projects and Initiatives

-Several initiatives in New York aim to bring Urban Air Mobility closer to reality.
-The city’s unique landscape provides a real-world testing ground for UAM applications.
+Several initiatives in New York are trying to move Urban Air Mobility from concept to reality.
+The city’s dense, vertical layout is actually a solid testing ground for UAM applications in some ways.

-- The Hudson Yards Program: This initiative explores the feasibility of launching air taxis from the Hudson Yards area.
-The program works in collaboration with choirs across the aviation industry.
+- The Hudson Yards Program: This initiative has been exploring the idea of launching air taxis from the Hudson Yards area.
+It brings together players from across the aviation industry to figure out what’s feasible and what’s still science fiction.

 Challenges Facing UAM in New York